-10.1 RHS will require evidence for all succession request cases to confirm the identify of the person who is claiming succession, their relationship to the deceased, the length of residence with the tenant and for non-EU citizens their immigration status and entitlement to social housing.
+- 10.1 RHS will require evidence for all succession request cases to confirm the identity of the person who is claiming succession, their relationship to the deceased, the length of residence with the tenant and for non-EU citizens their immigration status and entitlement to social housing. - 10.2 It is the responsibility of the potential successor to provide sufficient levels of evidence.
+Documents should cover the entire qualifying period and a death certificate must also be provided.

-- The onus is on the potential successor to provide a sufficient level of evidence.
-Documents should cover the entire qualifying period.
-They must also provide the death certificate. - 10.3 RHS may also conduct relevant checks to ascertain who was residing in the property in the qualifying period prior to the tenants' death. - 10.4 We will complete affordability checks for the applicant and conduct suitability assessments as outlined in the Succession Checklist (Appendix 1).
+- 10.3 We will conduct relevant checks to determine who was residing at the property, in the qualifying period prior to the tenants' death. - 10.4 We will complete affordability checks for the applicant and conduct suitability assessments as outlined in the Succession Checklist (Appendix I).